 First District Court of Appeal Operations

 Pursuant to Misc.
-Order 2020-2, all in person oral argument sessions in the First District are suspended.
-Counsel who choose to present oral argument must do so telephonically through June 17, 2020, and via video conference thereafter using the BlueJeans platform.
+Order 2020-2, all in person oral argument sessions in the First District remain suspended.
+Oral arguments are conducted via video conference using the BlueJeans platform.

 Attorneys participating in oral argument will receive email invitations from the Court.
 By clicking on the link in the invitation, you will be connected to the oral argument.
 We are informed that this process works best when using the Chrome browser.
 Other browsers will sometimes require you to download the BlueJeans app before proceeding into the oral argument.
 There is no need to create a BlueJeans account.